haochunchang/benedict-foodie-management/README.md

     - Satisfaction score 1-5 to evaluate how Benedict likes it
     - A photo to show the content
 - Use cases:
-    1. I can click the calendar box and pop up a form to fill in today's food name, description, score and upload photo.
+    - [x] I can click the calendar box and pop up a form to fill in today's food name, description, score and upload photo.
-    2. When submit a record with eaten quantity, the database should update the curent stocking of food.
+    - [x] I can create food through another button to add my current stocking of food.
-    3. I can create food through another button to add my current stocking of food.
+    - [ ] When submit a record with eaten quantity, the database should update the curent stocking of food.

 ---
 - Evolving data model and interfaces
 - Integrating with external APIs
-    - Twillio: email notification
+    - Twillio: email notification when certain food has zero quantity.
     - Create a Slack app which allows you to send and retrieve messages to your server using Slack.
 - Scaling capacity
     - how can you evolve your server to support more load?